How To Insulate A Camper For Winter Use

 Clicking this link to make a purchase may earn us a commission at no additional cost to you.

-Warm air travels upward, so ceiling vents have the potential to leak plenty of warm air when not in use.
+Warm air travels upward, so ceiling and roof vents have the potential to leak plenty of warm air when not in use.
 You can fill that space with a vent insulator.

 Camco RV Vent Insulator And Skylight Cover